La Guaira (state): History

 A section of the La Guaira state after the 1999 Tragedy - notice the scars in the mountains due to the mudslides.

 Origin

-It was the Arauaco Indians who first inhabited the central coast and then the western part of Venezuela.
+It was the Arauaco natives who first inhabited the central coast and then the western part of Venezuela.
 However, 500 years before the arrival of Christopher Columbus, they were displaced, in some places by the Caribs, settled on these coasts.
-The state of La Guaira later became the great Tarma nation, extended between Puerto Maya and the Valles del Tuy, populated by Indians, who spoke the Caribbean language.
+The state of La Guaira later became the great Tarma nation, extended between Puerto Maya and the Valles del Tuy, populated by natives, who spoke a Cariban language.

 Spanish colonization

 A mestizo Guaiquerí, Francisco Fajardo, arrived in 1555 and founded La Villa del Rosario.
 The outrages committed against the aborigines by the Spaniards who accompanied him made his attempt at peaceful conquest fail.
 As a consequence of this, the aboriginal congress held in the Uveros de Macuto and called by the chief Guaicamacuto, sought to expel Francisco Fajardo from the occupied territory, showing signs of primitive sessions of republican democracy.